hanxiaomax/Learncpp_CN/docs/8-8-Type-deduction-for-functions.md

 }
 ```

-COPY

 Unfortunately, type deduction doesn’t work for function parameters, and prior to C++20, the above program won’t compile (you’ll get an error about function parameters not being able to have an auto type).

 In C++20, the `auto` keyword was extended so that the above program will compile and function correctly -- however, `auto` is not invoking type deduction in this case.
 Rather, it is triggering a different feature called `function templates` that was designed to actually handle such cases.

-Related content
+!!! info "相关内容"

-We introduce function templates in lesson [8.13 -- Function templates](https://www.learncpp.com/cpp-tutorial/function-templates/), and discuss use of `auto` in the context of function templates in lesson [8.15 -- Function templates with multiple template types](https://www.learncpp.com/cpp-tutorial/function-templates-with-multiple-template-types/).
+	We introduce function templates in lesson [[8-13-Function-templates|8.13 - 函数模板]], and discuss use of `auto` in the context of function templates in lesson [[8-15-Function-templates-with-multiple-template-types|8.15 - 具有多种类型的函数模板]]。